hardentools/hardentools/README.md

 Bear in mind, after running Hardentools you won't be able, for example, to do complex calculations with Microsoft Office Excel or use the Command-line terminal, but those are pretty much the only considerable "downsides" of having a slightly safer Windows environment.
 Before deciding to use it, make sure you read this document thoroughly and understand that yes, something might break.
 In case you experience malfunctions as a result of the modifications implemented by this tool, please do let us know.

+When you're ready, you can find the latest download [here](https://github.com/securitywithoutborders/hardentools/releases).

 ## How to use it

 Once you double-click on the icon, depending on your Windows security settings, you will be prompted with an User Access Control dialog asking you confirmation to allow Hardentools to run.
 Click "Yes".